hazelcast/hazelcast/docs/design/processor-classloader/processor-classloader.md

 Then there are 2 options how to implement the processor

-- use reflection to load the classes from processor classloader
+- use reflection to load the classes from the processor classloader

 - leverage JVM's lazy class loading, where the loading of the class is triggered only when e.g. a processor supplier is actually executed,